 Sweatheart management deal seen off

-LFB passed a motion in support of media workers at Chiswick-based Persian language broadcaster Iran International, who faced the threat of a "sweetheart" recognition deal between the British Association of Journalists (BAJ) and Iran International Management.
+LONDON FREELANCE Branch passed a motion in support of media workers at Chiswick-based Persian language broadcaster Iran International, who faced the threat of a "sweetheart" recognition deal between the British Association of Journalists (BAJ) and Iran International management.

-BAJ is an obscure breakaway from the NUJ with no members at the broadcaster and is not affiliated to the Trades Union Congress (TUC).
-A recent House of Lords Early Day Motion (see below) describes the BAJ as "tiny."
+BAJ is an obscure breakaway from the NUJ.
+It has no members at the broadcaster and is not affiliated to the Trades Union Congress (TUC).
+A recent House of Lords Early Day Motion (see below) describes the BAJ as "tiny".

-London Freelance Branch's motion, passed in its July online Branch meeting, "promised it solidarity and financial support and will respond to other requests "from Iran International workers.
+The London Freelance Branch motion, passed in its July online Branch meeting, promised that it will provide "solidarity and financial support and will respond to other requests "from Iran International workers.

 In the event, LFB's offer wasn't needed.
 Following a concerted campaign against the agreement by the NUJ, the BAJ deal was withdrawn.
 The NUJ will now resubmit its request to the Central Arbitration Committee for union recognition at Iran International.

-Union recognition at a media outlet has benefits for staff such as collective bargaining on behalf of all staff (sadly no collective bargaining for freelances at the moment), the company having to provide space and resources for the NUJ's workplace rep ("Mother of Chapel" or "Father of Chapel" depending on their gender) and legally requiring that they allow the NUJ's officers to come onto the premises.
+Union recognition at a media outlet has benefits for staff, such as collective bargaining on behalf of all staff.
+Sadly there is no collective bargaining for freelances at the moment in the UK.
+The company has to provide space and resources for the NUJ's workplace rep ("Mother of Chapel" or "Father of Chapel") and is required to allow the NUJ's officers to come onto the premises.